braintree/braintree_ios/V5_MIGRATION.md

 #### Custom URL Scheme

-Registering a custom URL scheme in your Xcode project is also no longer required.
+Registering a custom URL scheme in your Xcode project is no longer required for the PayPal flow.

 Code previously used to set your return URL scheme can be deleted. **Note:** This only applies to the PayPal flow.
 Other payment methods (ex: Venmo, Local Payment Methods, 3DS) still require a custom URL scheme.
 ```